Moj-Dev/Moj-Dev.github.io/index.md

 layout: homepage
 ---

-## About Me
+## About Mojtaba

-I am a robotic developer.
+<div style="text-align: justify"> I am a robotic developer.
 I enjoy solving real-world research problems and particularly enjoy working on high-speed, vision-based perception and planning for robotics.
-Currently, I am working at Metaoptima company with utilizing and developing my skills in control and computer vision to design and develop DermDrone; a mini quadcopter capable of scanning humans in an indoor environment.
+Currently, I am working at Metaoptima company with utilizing and developing my skills in control and computer vision to design and develop DermDrone; a mini quadcopter capable of scanning humans in an indoor environment.  </div>

 ## Research Interests